Failure Domains

 Data FragmentationData Residency and Sovereignty

 The condition where organizational data exists across disconnected systems without unified access or governance.
-Salesforce's 2026 benchmark found the average organization manages 957 applications with only 27% connected.
+Salesforce's 2026 Connectivity Benchmark Report found the average organization manages 957 applications with only 27% connected.

 Data Localization MandatesData Residency and Sovereignty